tonamatos/wiederhold-notes/content/MAT246/2/FTA.md

 title: "2.4.
 Fundamental theorem"
 draft: false
 ---
-I will present to you a more modern treatment of this very old theorem than what you are likely to find in textbooks.
+I present a more modern treatment of this very old theorem than what you are likely to find in textbooks.
 I need some basic notation for this.

 >[!def] Notation.
 >